tanjilahmed7/mr-pandas-psychologically-safe-portfolio/README.md

 - More easter eggs.
 - Try making one that go forwards and diagonal or rotates camera upside down.
 - Try making different scenes and cute paper animations like a campfire.
+- Better loading screen.
+- Text box so the panda says some stuff.